Hungary declares energy emergency

 Hungary relies almost entirely on Russia for its natural gas, and has opposed an EU embargo on the vital resource.
 Orban predicted last month that such a ban “will ruin the whole European economy.”
 Hungary has also opposed the EU’s phased withdrawal from Russian oil imports by the end of this year, and has been given a waiver to keep purchasing the fuel from Moscow.

-With other EU countries – such as Germany – suffering economic devastation after withdrawing from Russian fossil fuels, Orban’s government has lashed out at proposals from the bloc to share what little gas they have equally.
+With other EU countries – such as Germany – suffering economic turmoil after placing penalties on Russian fossil fuels, Orban’s government has lashed out at proposals from the bloc to share what little gas they have equally.

 “Hungarian gas storage facilities will remain Hungarian property, we will use the gas in Hungarian gas storage facilities purchased with Hungarian taxpayers’ money in Hungary,” Foreign Minister Peter Szijarto said last week, adding that the gas-sharing suggestion “reminds us of communism.”